SuMyatMyatHtay/AIHealthAdvisor/README.md

 - Login button needs to click twice to login
 - Face Upload Page needs to click twice to disable (but do not crash the server)
 - Wake Up button needs to click thrice to disable (but do not crash the server)
+- After Register, the user does not lead to the Login Page directly

 # Fixed Bugs